 - Continue to practice and encourage your dog to use the litter box and immediately reward him when he does.

 Do you think dogs should use litter boxes?
-Let us know in the comments.
+Let us know in the comments below.